Cookies help us deliver our services.

 Don’t leave town without trying delicious omi wagyu beef, a regional speciality comparable with (and just as delicious as) the more famous Kobe beef.

-• Omihachiman is just 35 minutes from Kyoto Station on the Tokaido-Sanyo line, which is again covered by the Japan Rail Pass.
+• By train: Omihachiman Station is just 35 minutes from Kyoto Station on the Tokaido-Sanyo line, which is again covered by the Japan Rail Pass.

 Located on the Shima Peninsula, the city of Ise is home to what is considered to be the most important Shinto shrine in Japan, Ise Grand Shrine.